-Fitch upgrades the rating of Grupo Cooperativo Cajamar, Cajamar and Banco de Crédito Social Cooperativo to 'BB' with a stable outlook10 march, 2020
+Fitch upgrades the rating of Grupo Cooperativo Cajamar, Cajamar and Banco de Crédito Social Cooperativo to 'BB' with a stable outlook10 de Marzo, 2020

 The rating agency explains that the improvement “reflects the Group’s success in the sustained and accelerated reduction of problem assets in the last three years, which has also contributed to an improvement in its capitalisation”.

 The rating agency Fitch Ratings has raised the long-term rating of Grupo Cooperativo Cajamar, Cajamar Caja Rural and Banco de Crédito Social Cooperativo by one notch to ‘BB’ (previously ‘BB-’), with a stable outlook.

 Fitch explains that the rating upgrade reflects “the group’s success in reducing problem assets in recent years, which has also contributed to an improvement in the group’s capitalisation, both its risk-weighted capital ratios and its distressed asset ratio”.

 The rating agency notes, in fact, that “in the past three years, impaired loans have been reduced by over 20% yearly, helped by recoveries, write-offs and foreclosures largely outpacing new entries”.
 It also explains that Grupo Cajamar’s strategy of focusing on sales of foreclosed assets to retail investors rather than selling large real estate portfolios to institutional investors, as other banks have done, has allowed it to increase the rate of reduction of foreclosed assets, which dropped from 3% in 2017 to 10% in 2019.
 In addition, the agency welcomes the fact that “the non-performing loan coverage ratio also improved to 49% at the end of 2019”, approaching the industry average in Spain.